mdix/ytIframe/README.md

 3. YtIframe() returns a DOM object (IFRAME) which then can be appended to other elements, like: `document.body.appendChild(YtIframe(config));` or `document.getElementById('myVideoDiv').appendChild(YtIframe(config));`

-See index.html for four examples, two by passing a string and two by passing a config object.
+## Demo
+See [http://dixpix.de/github/ytiframe/](http://dixpix.de/github/ytiframe/) for a live demo.
+To see the markup see index.html.

 ## Tests
 ytIframe is tested with [Jasmine BDD testing framework](https://github.com/pivotal/jasmine) which is not included.
 You can download Jasmine [here](http://pivotal.github.com/jasmine/download.html) and place the contents in test/lib/.
 To run the tests, open test/specRunner.html in your browser.